Abhay Sharma: Coaching career

 Sharma was the Railways cricket team coach for seven years starting from 2007.
 Having completed coaching courses in batting, fielding and wicket-keeping in England, he was assigned to coach in the National Cricket Academy as well as India B in the Challenger Trophy.
 In 2013, he became the fielding and wicket-keeping coach of India A. He was appointed as the head coach of Himachal Pradesh in 2014 ahead of the 2014–15 Ranji Trophy.
 He became the fielding coach of India Under-19s in 2015.

 He had picked a 19-year-old Karn Sharma in the Railways squad for 2007–08 Ranji Trophy.
 After Karn scored a century on his first-class debut that season, Abhay trained him on his leg spin bowling and has been his coach since then.

-He was named fielding of coach of India national cricket team for Zimbabwe tour in June 2016.
+He was named fielding coach of India national cricket team for Zimbabwe tour in June 2016.
 He worked under interim head coach Sanjay Bangar.